RHMckenzie/Coup-Stoch-Kura-Sim-2024/data/README.md

-Stability Results:
+Synchronised Stability Results:
+Results for experiments that were initially in sync.
+(These are the strongest results to prove and probably the ones you want if you're doing an EDA)
-Tests are in data/tests/tests_synced
+Tests are in data/tests.zip/tests_synced
 Summaries are in gathered_data_sync.csv and gathered_data_sync.pkl

-Onset Results:
+Onset of Synchrony Results:
-tests are in the tests folder and labelled tests_k4_10k/2, and tests_k6/k8/k10 Summaries are split between the gathered_data_onset_allk.csv/pkl and need to be merged with the gathered_data_10000.csv/pkl
+Results for experiments that were not initially in sync. tests are in the tests.zip archive and labelled tests_k4_10k/2, and tests_k6/k8/k10 Summaries are split between the gathered_data_onset_allk.csv/pkl and need to be merged with the gathered_data_10000.csv/pkl

 Width Estimation results:
+Results for experiments that were not initially in sync, but also ran for 10,000 timeunits instead of the typical 5000.
 Tests are in tests_k4_10k/2
 Summaries are in gathered_data_10000.csv/gathered_data_10000.pkl